 - Nuts and seeds.

 - Oils include olive oil, coconut oil, avocado oil, or MCT (medium-chain triglyceride).
 These are all healthy fats that are good for you.
 They help keep you full while helping your body burn fat more efficiently.
 (MCT stands for medium-chain triglycerides).
-You should avoid conventional vegetable oils like peanut or corn oil because they contain lots of omega-6 fatty acids, which may cause inflammation in your body rather than reduce it.
+Avoid using conventional vegetable oils such as peanut or corn oil.
+These oils are high in omega-6 fatty acids, which can cause inflammation instead of reducing it.
 Check out our article “The Truth About Fats In Your Diet” for more details about fats in general!

 Oils do not contain carbs, but some people still worry about overeating fat, so we’ll talk more about this later on when we answer some questions from readers of our blog post!